-Evesham Rugby Club player Jack Jeffrey dies after match injury
+Evesham Rugby Club player Jack Jeffery dies after match injury

 The Rugby Football Union said in a tweet it extended its "heartfelt sympathies" to the family and friends of the player.

-"The thoughts of everyone in the game are with Evesham Rugby Football Club, their players, members and the wider rugby community."
+"The thoughts of everyone in the game are with Evesham Rugby Football Club, their players, members and the wider rugby community," it added.

+Worcester Rugby Football Club said "We stand with you and are here to call on if ever needed."

+Nigel Huddleson, Conservative MP for Mid Worcestershire tweeted: "My deepest sympathies go to his family, friends and teammates.
+The outpouring of messages shows how incredibly popular he was."

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk